 People celebrate Easter in many different ways.
-Some people enjoy an Easter vacation with sun, snow, and skiing; others look forward to Easter egg hunts or Easter dinner.
 But hopefully you and I also pause and meditate on the real meaning of Easter.

 The apostle John writes, “In this is love, not that we loved God, but that He loved us and sent His Son to be the propitiation for our sins.”
 1 John 4:10.